Rose Richards: Advocacy

-In 2009, preparations for the construction of a 24-bed facility began in Edmonton, south of Cairns and Mookai Rosie Bi-Byan moved to its current location in 2010.
-It is Far North Queensland’s only Aboriginal and Torres Strait Islander women’s accommodation service run and staffed by Aboriginal and Torres Strait islander women and Australia’s first Indigenous community-controlled corporation that specialises in health care services for women and children.
+In 2009, preparations for the construction of a 24-bed facility began in Edmonton, south of Cairns and Mookai Rosie-bi Bayan moved to its current location in 2010.
+It is Far North Queensland's only Aboriginal and Torres Strait Islander women's accommodation service run and staffed by Aboriginal and Torres Strait islander women and Australia's first Indigenous community-controlled corporation that specialises in health care services for women and children.

 Richards was also involved in establishing the Wuchopperen Medical Service and the ATSI Medical Service in Cairns.